The Queen turned away from the glass. Her stepdaughter sat at the tower window, embroidery in her lap, looking puzzled.

 The Queen sighed.
 "You’re right, of course.
 Your arrest was…rash.
 In truth, I was mad with jealousy.
 Can a girl your age, who has never loved, understand that?
 You can’t know the lengths a person will go to achieve the most secret desire of her heart."

 The Princess' expression remained icy.

 "But that's all in the past now," said the Queen.
 "You are free.
-Just tell me, my daughter, my darling one, that you will consent to stay here with me, to rule by my side, to be the one and only sovereign of my heart.
-Please tell me you can love me, truly love me, in every way."
+Just tell me, my daughter, my darling one, that you will consent to stay with me, to rule by my side and be the one and only sovereign of my heart.
+Please tell me you can love me, truly love me, in every way?"

 The Queen frowned.
-She came face-to-face with her stepdaughter, peering into her eyes, looking for her reflection there but not finding it.
+Then she came face-to-face with the younger woman, peering into her eyes, looking for her reflection there but not finding it.